rudrakshi99/Data-Structures-And-Algorithm/Graph/README.md

 ### Eulerian Circuit:

 Eulerian Circuit is an Eulerian Path which starts and ends on the same vertex.
+All the vertices with non-zro degree are connected in a component.
+Rest all vertices must have 0-degree.

 **1. Undircted Graph**